QuentinRa/blog.quentinra.dev/programming-languages/high-level/kotlin/index.md

 }
 ```

-The major change with this new syntax, is that we can do other things in a `when` that simply comparing with `==`.
+The major change with this new syntax, is that we can do other things in a `when` than simply compare with `==`.

 ```kotlin
 when (xxx) {